-Most fintech projects involve some aspect of innovative R&D activity and how you deal with it may potentially save you money, instead of costing you money.
-Although in most other sectors it is possible to show a tangible piece of equipment as the output of your R&D activity, most fintech require a different approach when it comes to filing for an R&D tax credit claim.
+Most fintech projects involve some aspect of innovative R&D activity, the costs of which will likely be eligible for R&D tax credits.
+Although in many other sectors it is possible to show a tangible product as the output of your R&D activity, most fintech claims require a different approach when it comes to filing for R&D tax credit.

-New software, innovative ways of storage, advances in AI and calculation engines, innovative CRMs and more, can all count toward R&D tax credit claim no matter whether they have been successful or not.
+New software, innovative ways of storage, advances in AI and calculation engines, innovative CRMs and more, can all count towards a R&D tax credit claim, whether they have been successful or not.

-- Have you created a software that increases the performance of other technology out there, such as speed of trades.
+– Have you created a software that increases the performance of other technology out there?

 – Have you built a software that integrates third party systems?

 – Have you developed new data analytics tools?

-- Have you developed a software that forwards cybersecurity measures?
+– Have you developed software that promotes cybersecurity measures?

 – Have you developed software for a new digital wallet, payment processor or online trading platform?